Understanding Executive Function: What It Is and Why It Matters

 While regular maintenance keeps your organizational system functional, occasionally you'll need a more comprehensive overhaul.
 Here are signs that a deeper refinement of your system is warranted:

-Increasing Task Avoidance: When you find yourself consciously avoiding your backlog system, it often signals that deeper maintenance is needed.
+Increasing Task Avoidance: When you find yourself consciously avoiding your backlog system, it often signals that deeper backlot maintenance is needed.

-Recurrent Selection of Wrong Tasks: If you keep selecting tasks that don't actually move important projects forward, your backlog may need reorganization.
+Recurrent Selection of Wrong Tasks: If you keep selecting tasks that don't actually move your important projects forward, your backlog may need reorganization.

 Feeling Disconnected from Projects: If your backlog no longer accurately represents your current goals and commitments it is time for deeper cleaning.